tsonika/NGS-SBS-Monash2019/modules/index.md

-# Welcome to the Introduction to NGS Workshop (30 Sep - 4 Oct 2019)
+# Welcome to the Introduction to NGS Workshop
 <br>

 The Introduction to NGS Data Analysis is a Two-day, hands-on workshop that offers attendees a basic understanding of NGS data analysis workflows.